flare891/rmslow/rms-frontend/README.md

 All of our applications are built with the Angular Framework.
 Visit [Angular Documentation](https://angular.io/) for more information.

 ## Applications
+* [Home](https://github.com/RMSLowside/rmslow/tree/master/rms-frontend/apps/home) - The home application with links to the other apps
 * [S3](https://github.com/RMSLowside/rmslow/tree/master/rms-frontend/apps/s3) - An application used to wrap S3 in a more user friendly way.

 ## Libraries